DiegoFCordova/2D-Shooter-SFML/README.md

 	-Sway (Like continum) will be a power up

 	-Make Gold Center the hitbox of player

+	-Using a file to keep track of high scores

 	-Try HashMap for small collition detection